 Copenhagen Business School invites applications for a vacant PhD scholarship within the field of finance.
-Applicants of all nationalities are eligible to apply for this application programme.
+Applicants of all nationalities are eligible to apply for this scholarship programme.

 The main objective of the university is to provide high quality, comprehensive educational and training opportunities that are compatible to changing needs of the students.